-Construction details on a "Big Brother" to the original Musician's Amplifier.
-This model has adequate power for recording or similar applications.
+Constructional details on a "Big Brother" to the original Musician's Amplifier described in these pages over a year ago, and suitable for high-power applications.

-THE MUSICIAN'S AMPLIFIER, which was brought to the attention of the American audio world by the authors, has gained an enviable reputation in Europe and Australia for its excellent fidelity.
+UST A LITTLE over a year ago, the authors brought to the attention of the American audio world an amplifier that had gained an enviable reputation in Europe and Australia for its excellent fidelity.
 In an Americanized, and now fully naturalized version, the Musician's Amplifier has caused a sensation in this country.
 Literally thousands of these amplifiers have been built and all those who did not cheat on the quality of the parts used have been hearty in their praise.
 It is not amiss to mention at this time that "The Musician's Amplifier" has been installed in the homes of some of the world's great names in music and they have been just as impressed with its performance as the audio enthusiast whose mouth drops open when he measures one.
 As a matter of fact, one world famous musical figure insisted on having a Musician's Amplifier with him on his travels, so that at no time would he be without his music.